bashrc2/AberMUSH/README.md

 # AberMUSH
 A modern Python MU* engine with AberMUD universe.

+Based on dumserver by Bartek Radwanski and Mark Frimston https://github.com/wowpin/dumserver

 You can also use a mud client of your choice if you wish - use connection details below:

 ```